 What to Serve With Spinach Parmesan Balls

-Serve spinach balls at Christmas or New Year’s alongside other party snacks like fried goat cheese and baked Brie.
-They’re just as great to make for Easter, paired with spring favorites like my asparagus Gruyère tart and deviled eggs.
+Serve spinach balls at Christmas or New Year’s parties alongside other party snacks like fried goat cheese and baked Brie (be sure to check out my list of 32 easy holiday appetizers for more holiday apps).

-To make your spinach balls into a light meal, throw them over a fresh arugula salad or into a vegetarian wrap, falafel-style, topped with homemade tzatziki (cucumber yogurt sauce).
+To make your spinach balls into a light meal, serve them on a fresh arugula salad or in a vegetarian wrap, falafel-style, topped with homemade tzatziki (cucumber yogurt sauce).
 They’re also perfect as a side with roasted tomato soup!

 Can I Make This Appetizer in Advance?

 Absolutely.
 One more great thing about this recipe is that it’s make-ahead friendly!
 You can roll the spinach balls up to one day ahead so that they’re ready to pop into the oven or air fryer whenever you’re ready to cook them.
 You can also freeze the uncooked spinach balls, and they bake up perfectly right from frozen (see the following section for more details).

 If you’re air frying or baking your spinach balls from frozen, add 2 minutes to the cooking time.